 This strategy does nothing to help build a loyal customer base.
 It basically means companies are choosing not to engage the customer again until something goes wrong and the customer calls for support.

-There are many effective strategies for improving customer loyalty and supporting the entire customer lifecycle — here we’ll focus on proactive customer service.
+There are many effective strategies for improving customer retention and supporting the entire customer lifecycle — here we’ll focus on proactive customer service.

 Keys to proactive customer service